How would the police have reacted if Black people stormed the Capitol?

 — Public Citizen (@Public_Citizen) January 6, 2021

-Contrast the scenes of police violence with what unfolded at the Capitol building yesterday.
+Contrast the scenes of police violence with what unfolded at the Capitol yesterday.
 At one point, I saw a white woman joyously dancing on the steps as if she were warming up for a jazzercise class as opposed to participating in seditious act.
 There was footage of a police officer in riot gear helping a woman gingerly walk down the stairs.
 The insurrectionists took tourist-style pictures and videos of themselves strolling through the building holding Don’t Tread on Me, Thin Blue Line, and Confederate flags.

 What a photo by my @Reuters colleagues pic.twitter.com/dvsR3kRv94